 The NCE is made up of 200 multiple choice questions.
 160 of these are used towards your score and are counted as one point per question, making the maximum possible score you can achieve a 160.
 The other 40 are unscored and used as pre-test questions.

-This exam is not broken in to separate sections, however, it is based on each of the eight original CACREP (Council for Accreditation of Counseling and Related Educational Programs) content areas as well as the five work behaviors determined by NBCC’s national job analysis.
-Below is a brief outline of the eight content areas and five work behaviors that the exam will encompass.
+This exam is not broken in to separate sections, however, it includes six domains that are based on the CACREP (Council for Accreditation of Counseling and Related Educational Programs) content areas as well as the five work behaviors determined by NBCC’s national job analysis.
+Below is a brief outline of the six domains the exam will encompass.

 Eight Content Areas